Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 Limits of Private Insurance Cover

 The private insurance can have an annual claim limit.
-There may be schemes and premium payment that will increase the number of limits of claiming the insurance cover or even set no insurance claim limits.
+There may be schemes and premium payments that increase the number of limits for claiming insurance cover, or even set no limits on insurance claims.

 Waiting Periods for Health Insurance

-It is important that you are aware of the waiting period generally referred to as the qualifying period.
-Customers will need to wait for a certain period before being eligible for the health insurance.
+You must be aware of the waiting period, generally referred to as the qualifying period.
+Customers will need to wait for a specific period before being eligible for the health insurance.
 Waiting periods vary considerably for different schemes.

 Switching Your Health Funds

-It is important to review your health insurance policy every 6 months and if you are not happy with any changes to the policy, you can switch your health insurance with minimal effort.
+It is essential to review your health insurance policy every 6 months, and if you are not happy with any changes to the policy, you can switch your health insurance with minimal effort.

 Healthcare for Visitors in Australia